Information on shareholder dividends.

 - into your Eurozone bank account

 - through the Global Payment Service provided by our Registrar, Computershare.
-This option lets you choose to take your dividends in over 100 currencies.
-Visit www.investorcentre.co.uk/faq for more information, including fees.
-You’ll need to select the Dividends and Payments tab, then Global Payments Services.
+This option lets you take your dividends in one of 127 currencies.
+Visit Computershare's FAQs for more information, including fees.

 2. Join our Dividend Reinvestment Plan (DRIP).